One Dad, Two Dads, Brown Dad, Blue Dads

 One Dad, Two Dads, Brown Dad, Blue Dads is a children's book written by Johnny Valentine and Melody Sarecky.
 The intended audience is elementary school children, and it discusses all kinds of different fathers, including having two dads.

 Its title is a play on the title of an older Dr. Seuss children's book, One Fish Two Fish Red Fish Blue Fish.

 The storybook is intended to inform young children that it is okay to have different types of parents, and refutes the "one size fits all model."
 With both positive and negative reviews, One Dad, Two Dads, Brown Dad, Blue Dads created a conflict of opinions.
 In fact, there was a large controversy in Canada surrounding the banning of the children's book.
 The picture book was one of the three books at the center of the 1997 Surrey book-banning controversy, alongside Lesléa Newman's Belinda's Bouquet and Rosamund Elwin and Michele Paulse's Asha's Mums.

 Background

 One Dad, Two Dads, Brown Dad, Blue Dads was written in July 1994.
-Sasha Alyson is the author of this novel, but he goes by the pen name of Johnny Valentine.
+Sasha Alyson is the author of this book, but he goes by the pen name of Johnny Valentine.
 The storybook was published during the middle of Alyson's writing career.
 Alyson wrote books before and after the publication of One Dad, Two Dads, Brown Dad, Blue Dads.